 Adding and configuring realms

-On the List of Realms page, available in the Remedy SSO Admin Console, you can add a new realm, or edit an existing realm if you need to add more domains, change the authentication method for the realm, configure authentication chaining for the realm, or customize the branding page.
+On the List of Realms page, available in the Remedy SSO Admin Console, you can add a new realm, or edit an existing realm if you need to add more application domains, change the authentication method for the realm, configure authentication chaining for the realm, or customize the branding page.
 You can also delete an existing realm when you no longer need it.

 When you delete a realm, all local users and local user groups associated with this realm are deleted as well.
 For information about local users and groups, see Managing local users.